Westerners (Korea): Gain of power and the Injo era

-On March 12, 1623, Yi Gwi's forces gathered while Gwanghaegun was partying.
-Kim Ryu was late, so another general, Yi Gwal, took the place of commander until he came with his own army, and a guard who had joined Yi Gwi's plot then opened the door.
+On March 12, 1623, Yi Kwi's forces gathered while Gwanghaegun was partying.
+Kim Ryu was late, so another general, Yi Kwal, took the place of commander until he came with his own army, and a guard who had joined Yi Kwi's plot then opened the door.
 Gwanghaegun was captured and dethroned two days later, and Prince Neungyang was crowned king the same day.

 Although the Westerners had ousted the Northerner government of Gwanghaegun, they had not had power for a generation, and thus the early Injo government required an alliance of various factions.
-The Southerner minister Yi Won-ik became the prime minister immediately after Gwanghaegun's expulsion.
-However, power was in the hands of the Westerners; Yi Gwi was made the Ijo Champan (the vice minister of civil service affairs, who had the power to appoint people as officials), while Kim Ryu was made the Byeongjo Champan (the vice minister of defense), meaning that the Westerners were in control of both the appointment of new officials and the military.
+The Southerner minister Yi Wŏnik became the prime minister immediately after Gwanghaegun's expulsion.
+However, power was in the hands of the Westerners; Yi Kwi was made the Ijo Champan (the vice minister of civil service affairs, who had the power to appoint people as officials), while Kim Ryu was made the Byeongjo Champan (the vice minister of defense), meaning that the Westerners were in control of both the appointment of new officials and the military.

-However, the Westerner Kim Sang-heon felt that Yi Gwi and Kim Ryu were living luxurious lives contrary to what Confucian ideals demanded, thus causing a temporary split of the Westerners into the Merit Westerners (공서, 功西) of Yi Gwi and Kim Ryu and the Clear Westerners(청서, 靑西) of Kim Sang-heon.
+However, the Westerner Kim Sanghŏn felt that Yi Kwi and Kim Ryu were living luxurious lives contrary to what Confucian ideals demanded, thus causing a temporary split of the Westerners into the Merit Westerners (공서, 功西) of Yi Kwi and Kim Ryu and the Clear Westerners(청서, 靑西) of Kim Sanghŏn.

-In 1637, Kim Ryu suggested Nam Yi-gong, the head of the Lesser Northerners, as the Daesaheon.
-The reason for Kim's suggestion was because the majority of the Westerners liked Yi Gwi rather than Kim, and therefore, for Kim to increase his influence, he had to ally with the Northerners.
+In 1637, Kim Ryu suggested Nam Igong, the head of the Lesser Northerners, as the inspector general.
+The reason for Kim's suggestion was because the majority of the Westerners liked Yi Kwi rather than Kim, and therefore, for Kim to increase his influence, he had to ally with the Northerners.

-The younger Westerners, who already preferred the recently dead Yi Gwi to Kim Ryu, opposed Kim Ryu's suggestion, and the Merit Westerners split into the Old Westerners (노서, 老西) and the Young Westerners (소서, 少西).
+The younger Westerners, who already preferred the recently deceased Yi Kwi, who had died in 1633, to Kim Ryu, opposed Kim Ryu's suggestion, and the Merit Westerners split into the Old Westerners (노서, 老西) and the Young Westerners (소서, 少西).

-In the later 1640s (the late Injo reign) Kim Ja-jeom's power grew enormously because he supported the exchange of the Crown Prince from Prince Sohyeon's son (Sohyeon died in 1645) to Hyojong, and because he also supported the execution of Sohyeon's wife Lady Gang.
-Kim Ja-jeom was pro-Qing, and the other pro-Qing ministers gathered around Kim as the Nakdang (낙당, 落黨) faction.
-The faction was called 'Nakdang' because 'Nakseo' was the courtesy name of the leader of the faction, Kim Ja-jeom, and the first syllable in 'Nakseo' was combined with 'dang', meaning 'faction'.
+In the later 1640s (the late Injo reign) Kim Chajŏm's power grew enormously because he supported the exchange of the Crown Prince from Prince Sohyeon's son (Sohyeon died in 1645) to Hyojong, and because he also supported the execution of Sohyeon's wife Lady Kang.
+Kim Chajŏm was pro-Qing, and the other pro-Qing ministers gathered around Kim as the Naktang (낙당, 落黨) faction.
+The faction was called 'Naktang' because 'Naksŏ' was the courtesy name of the leader of the faction, Kim Chajŏm, and the first syllable in 'Naksŏ' was combined with 'tang', meaning 'faction'.

-The Nakdang conflicted with the Wondang (원당, 原黨) faction, centering on Won Du-pyo.
-The Wondang got their name from the surname of Won Du-pyo combined with 'dang'.
+The Naktang conflicted with the Wŏndang (원당, 原黨) faction, centering on Wŏn Tup'yo.
+The Wŏndang got their name from the surname of Wŏn Tup'yo combined with 'tang'.

-So when Injo died in 1649 there were four Westerner factions in government, the Merit Westerners, the Young Westerners, the Nakdang, and the Wondang.
-However, despite the division of the Westerners in the Injo reign, the era remained a Westerner one, with Southerners such as Yun Seon-do excluded from the government.
+So when Injo died in 1649 there were four Westerner factions in government, the Merit Westerners, the Young Westerners, the Naktang, and the Wŏndang.
+However, despite the division of the Westerners in the Injo reign, the era remained a Westerner one, with Southerners such as Yun Sŏndo excluded from the government.